jarcelao/global-financial-inclusion/src/dashboard_evidence/pages/index.md

 ---
-title: 🌐 Global Financial Inclusion 2021 Insights
+title: 🌐 Global Financial Inclusion 2021 Dashboard
 description: Interactive dashboard for the World Bank's Global Financial Inclusion (Findex) Survey for 2021
 ---

 Welcome!
-This site is dedicated to showing an overview of insights from the World Bank's Global Financial Inclusion (Findex) Survey held last 2021.
+This site is dedicated to a dashboard for the World Bank's Global Financial Inclusion (Findex) Survey held last 2021.

 ## Data Source